yflim/data-science-work-samples/README.md

 This repository contains mostly data science-related assignment solutions, in the form of Python code, Jupyter notebooks, and PDFs rendered from Jupyter markdown for derivations/proofs, as well as datasets as applicable.

+Note that some modules implemented in this project have been edited, and code in some of the notebooks has been moved into modules, but affected/dependent notebooks have sometimes not yet been updated accordingly.
+In other words, code in this project may not currently be in a consistent state.

 ### Table of folder contents

 [OLS and GLM](https://github.com/yflim/data-science-work-samples/tree/master/OLS_and_GLM)